 Background to Realestate.co.nz Realestate.co.nz is the official website company of the real estate industry of New Zealand, it is an industry owned web business providing online marketing services to the real estate industry.
 The shareholders in the business comprise the REINZ (50%) and five of the largest real estate companies (50%).
 The business operates a portfolio of websites all focused to specialist sectors of the real estate market:

 Realestate.co.nz is the heart of the business and is focused to the residential property market.
-It features the most comprehensive selection of property for sale and rent across NZ.
-The website attracts a significant monthly audience of over 500,000 unique browsers, with over 120,000 of those visiting from countries outside of NZ.
-In addition Realestate.co.nz receives over 30% of all traffic to property listings from mobile devices, including their iPhone and Android applications.
-To date these applications have been downloaded by over 145,000 users making the app the most popular property app in NZ.
+The website attracts a significant monthly audience of over 654,000 unique browsers (Source: Effective Measure), with over 130,000 of those visiting from countries outside of NZ.
+In addition Realestate.co.nz receives over 40% of all traffic to property listings from mobile devices, including their iPhone and Android applications.
+To date these applications have been downloaded by over 198,000 users making the app the most popular property app in NZ. (popularity based on App Annie report of total downloads of property apps in New Zealand)

 By Paul McKenzie, Marketing Manager, Realestate.co.nz